kentor/www.kentor.dev/posts/2017-11-05-testing-promise-all-side-effects-with-async-await.md

 Hopefully that illustrates that the extra `await` is needed to flush the callback of the `Promise.all` sitting in the microtask queue.

-Note that everything mentioned in this article assumes that Promise callbacks are scheduled with `process.nextTick`, and that `await` flushes the microtask queue.
-Some browser polyfills of Promises use `setTimeout(fn, 0)` to schedule callbacks instead, and that would probably not work with `await`, but that also depends on how `await` is implemented.
+Note that everything mentioned in this article assume that Promise callbacks are scheduled with `process.nextTick`, and that `await` flushes the microtask queue.
+Some polyfills of Promises use `setTimeout(fn, 0)` to schedule callbacks instead, and that would probably not work with `await`, but that also depends on how `await` is implemented.

 [d]: https://developer.mozilla.org/en-US/docs/Mozilla/JavaScript_code_modules/Promise.jsm/Deferred
 [j]: https://facebook.github.io/jest/